WRAPTORHelp & Docs

 • A Copy Payment Link button (once the invoice is sent or partially paid).

-• A Record Payment button (once sent or partially paid).
+• A Record Payment button for offline payments (once sent or partially paid).

 • A Payments list showing each payment's amount, method, reference, and date.